Kepco shared contract details of 83 nuclear-related projects with Takahama's deputy mayor | The Japan Times

-OSAKA – Kansai Electric Power Co. gave information to the ex-deputy mayor of a town hosting one of its nuclear plants regarding 83 of the 113 orders won by a construction firm linked to him, a probe report by the utility showed Friday.
+OSAKA – Kansai Electric Power Co. gave information to the ex-deputy mayor of a town hosting one of its nuclear plants regarding over 70 percent of the 113 orders won by a construction firm linked to him, a probe report by the utility showed Friday.

-Information for the projects related to the nuclear power business was provided to Eiji Moriyama, who died in March at age 90, from September 2014 to December 2017, according to the report on the scandal that involves 20 Kepco officials who received large sums of money and gifts from the late politician.
+Information about 83 projects related to the nuclear power business was provided to Eiji Moriyama, who died in March at age 90, from September 2014 to December 2017, according to the report on the scandal involving 20 Kepco officials receiving a large sum of money and gifts from him.

 The remaining four, including Kyushu Electric Power Co., are still conducting investigations.
-Sugawara didn’t disclose the names of the three other firms.
+Sugawara refrained from disclosing the names of the three other firms.

 “Utility firms are receiving electricity fees from people and they are similar to a tax,” Sugawara said, adding that the Economy, Trade and Industry Ministry demanded such companies ensured compliance.

-According to the report, at Kepco’s Kyoto branch the construction company, Yoshida Kaihatsu, directly received orders for eight projects without tendering a bid during the same period.
+At Kepco’s Kyoto branch, according to the report, the construction company, Yoshida Kaihatsu, directly received orders for eight projects without tendering a bid during the same period.

 Tax authorities have found that from fiscal 2013 to 2018, orders placed by Osaka-based Kepco with Yoshida Kaihatsu totaled some ¥6.47 billion.
 They also found that the construction firm paid around ¥300 million in commission to Moriyama.